csci450-comparch/assg03/README.md

 bits from position 0 up to the `size`.
 Then you need to perform a bitwise or `|` of the original bits with this prepared mask.
 Any bit that was a 1 in the original bits will get set now for the low order bits, and all of the high order bits will be 1 from your shift.

-If the bit at the `sign_position` was a 0 then nothing needs to be done and you can just return the original bits.
-This is because this funciton assume that all high bits above the `sign_position` have already been masked to 0 when this function is called.
+Likewise if the sign bit to extend is a 0, you should not assume all higher bits are cleared.
+So for example you could right shift a set of all 1 bits (0xFFFF) right by `16 - size`, the purpose is to have a mask with all 0's in the bits that need to be cleared, and 1's as a mask.
+You can then bitwise and this mask to clear the high order bits and thus sign extend the 0 to all high order bits.

 **NOTE**: This function does not assume that the the higher bits above the number of bits being extended have been cleared or set.
 So whether sign